-Technology advancement, non-traditional competitors, consumer behaviours, and regulatory advancement are key areas influencing Cable.
-The Internet and social media are increasingly being used as a substitute for wireline telephone services, and televised content is increasingly available online.
-Downward Television tier migration (cord shaving) and Television cancellation with the intent of substitution (cord cutting) appear to be on the rise with increased adoption of OTT services, such as Apple TV, Netflix, and Androidbased TV boxes.
-The CRTC's decision to lower wholesale Internet access rates may also adversely affect companies that wholesale Internet services.
+Technology advancement, non-traditional competitors, consumer behaviours, and regulatory developments are key areas influencing Cable.
+This market is very capital intensive, and a strong Internet offering is the backbone to effectively serving this market.
+Applications on the Internet are increasingly being used as a substitute for wireline telephone services, and televised content is increasingly available online.
+Downward television tier migration (cord shaving) and television cancellation with the intent of substitution (cord cutting) have been growing with increased adoption of OTT services.
+The Canadian Radio-television and Telecommunications Commission's (CRTC) decision to lower wholesale Internet access rates may also adversely affect companies that wholesale Internet services (see "Regulation In Our Industry" for more information).